South Australian State Emergency Service

-The South Australian State Emergency Service (SASES, commonly known as the SES) is the South Australian branch of the State Emergency Service, partner of the Australian Council of State Emergency Services.
-The service, founded in 1962, is volunteer based, and prepares and responds to emergencies within the state.
-It receives on average 10,000 calls for assistance per year.
-The SASES is a separate entity, independent of other branches, and reports to the South Australian Minister for Emergency Services.
-The service is funded by a levy imposed on every household in the state, and is currently led by chief officer Chris Beattie with assistance from the South Australian Fire and Emergency Services Commission (SAFECOM).
+The South Australian State Emergency Service (SASES, commonly known as the SES) is the South Australian branch of the State Emergency Service, a partner of the Australian Council of State Emergency Services (ACSES).
+The agency, founded in 1962, is a volunteer-based civil defence organisation that prepares for and responds to man-made and natural disasters within the state.
+It receives, on average, 10,000 calls for assistance per year.
+The SASES is a separate entity, independent of other state SES organisations, and reports to the South Australian Minister for Emergency Services.
+The service is funded by a levy imposed on every household in South Australia, and is currently led by Chief Officer Chris Beattie with assistance from the South Australian Fire and Emergency Services Commission (SAFECOM).